JustinaJur/Book_cover/README.md

 # Book_cover
-Landing page made with HTML/SCSS and Gulp
+Landing page made with HTML/SCSS and Gulp.

 # How to run the project
 To run a project clone the repository and open html file in a browser.